diamantidis/diamantidis.github.io/_posts/2020-06-14-graphql-mutations-for-ios-app.md

 Thanks for reading, I hope you find this post useful.

-If you like this post and you want to get notified when a new post is published, you can follow me on [Twitter] or subscribe to the [RSS feed].
+If you like this post and you want to get notified when a new post is published, you can follow me on [X] or subscribe to the [RSS feed].

-Also, if you have any questions or comments about this post, feel free to contact me on [Twitter]!
+Also, if you have any questions or comments about this post, feel free to contact me on [X]!

 Until next time!